 Critics have voiced skepticism regarding whether Goldfeder presented an effective challenge in Queens Supreme Court regarding the rejected affidavit ballots.
 But according to Dinkin, “We think Goldfeder mounted a strong case for Tiffany.”

 As The Indy previously noted, the Republican judge in the case was widely expected to issue a narrow ruling that would not allow enough of the rejected affidavit ballots to be counted.
 Appeals to higher courts are standard practice in disputed election cases, however.
-Both the recently passed and pending voting legislation in Albany also mean that previous case law may no longer apply to certain rejections — e.g. Queens voters who cast affidavit ballots from the wrong polling site, of which Goldfeder said there were “hundreds.”
+Both the recently passed and pending voting legislation in Albany also mean that previous case law may no longer apply to certain rejections — e.g. Queens voters who cast affidavit ballots from the wrong polling site, leading to 230 uncounted votes.

 Even if the New York courts upheld the initial ruling, a federal judge may have viewed things differently, applying First and Fourteenth Amendment precedents.
 According to NYU Law professor Burt Neuborne, who led a successful federal challenge to New York’s restrictive election laws on behalf of John McCain in his 2000 presidential primary run, voters need to “trust the process” regarding casting affidavit ballots.
 If a federal judge viewed the Board of Elections (BoE) rejections as “technical traps” set by party machines, he or she could have ordered the ballots to be counted.

 But Cabán, her legal team and the WFP saw no path.
 “If there were a viable basis to appeal or pursue a federal claim, we would have taken it,” Goldfeder tells The Indy.
 Cabán thus conceded.